sandglass/sandglass/README.md

         key and clusteringKey       <- position in the view log for key for kv topics (key is used for partitioning)

         value                       <- your payload

+### Offset Tracking

+Sandglass is responsible for maintaining two offsets for each consumer group:
+* Commited: the offset below which all messages have been ACKed
+* Consumed: the last consumed message

+When consuming sandglass starts from the last commited until the last consumed message to check the redelivery of messages.
+And from the last consumed offset until the last produced message to deliver the new messages.
+These two actions are done in parallel.

 ## Contributing